Protecting below the OS

 By introducing the SecEP, admins gain more awareness and control of common security compromises.
 Critical features like auto-recovery, data protection, and tamper alert are deeply integrated with the BIOS, but also completely isolated from the OS.
 This helps to ensure that an attack on the BIOS gets handled before firmware ever gets loaded.

-Throughout the rest of this document, we’ll describe the various hardware-backed security features and enhancements introduced in the Samsung Galaxy Book4 Secured by Knox.
+Throughout the rest of this document, we’ll describe the various hardware-backed security features and enhancements introduced by the Knox security platform.
 Join us, as we showcase our best-in-class, most secure and protected laptop PC yet.

 Is this page helpful?